yitalu/wastewater_based_epidemiology/README.md

 $Y_t = \alpha_{0} + \sum_{k=1}^{n} (\sum_{j=1}^{q} \beta_{k, j} X_{k, t-j}) + \epsilon_t$

-(VAR and IRF to be added soon ...)
+[VAR and IRF HERE]
+[To be added I promise ...]

-Following sections describe
+The following sections describe details specific to each model.

+*Stationarity in Time Series*

+Typically, stationary series is used in time series analysis.
+This is because normally there are trend and cycle in a time series, e.g., stock market index.
+The series grows over time and fluctuate seasonally.

 ### ADL Model

 ### DL Model
-*Stationarity in Time Series*
-[To be added I promise ...]

 ### VAR Model